What is the student profile of the kids who learn best at Sand Hill School?

 What if my child has challenging behaviors?

-If your child has challenging behaviors, she would not be well-served at Sand Hill.
+If your child has challenging behaviors, they would not be well-served at Sand Hill.

 Sand Hill is a school for students with language-based learning differences (such as dyslexia).
 Our teachers are learning specialists, not behavior specialists.